 Atanunua viatu katika duka la Walmart.
 He/she will buy shoes from Walmart.
+Hatanunua viatu katika duka la Walmart.
 He/she will not buy shoes from Walmart.

 Note that this is different from the negation of the present tense, where the root of the verb is changed in addition to the negative subject marker.